Archie's story

 Platelets are crucial in helping blood to clot: they do this by clumping together to stop bleeding after an injury.
 They can be used:

-Find out about switching from giving blood to platelets
+Find out about changing from giving blood to platelets

-Plasma is the fluid that carries platelets, red blood cells and white blood cells around the body.
+Plasma is the part of your blood that carries platelets, red blood cells and white blood cells around the body.

-Plasma contains antibodies, proteins and other substances which can be used to make lifesaving medicines.
+Plasma contains antibodies, which fight infection.
+These antibodies can be made into medicines to help people with rare diseases, immune disorders and genetic conditions.
 Some plasma can also be given to patients as a transfusion.